Sigil Games Online

-Sigil Games Online, Inc. was a computer game developer based in Carlsbad, California founded in January 2002 by Brad McQuaid and Jeff Butler, key development team members who created EverQuest, the most popular massively multiplayer online role-playing game before World of Warcraft.
-McQuaid and Butler left Sony Online Entertainment (SOE), the publisher of EverQuest, and formed Sigil Games Online to develop "the next big thing".
-McQuaid told to the video game website IGN at the time that he was happy to assemble a team of MMORPG developers and to focus on making similar project, as opposed to his work in SOE.
-Sigil released their only game Vanguard: Saga of Heroes on January 30, 2007 after several well publicized delays and a last minute switch from publishing with Microsoft to publishing again with SOE.
-In May 2007, SOE acquired key assets of Sigil Games Online.
-As a result, SOE now owns Vanguard: Saga of Heroes, described as Sigil's "tent pole property".
+Sigil Games Online, Inc. was a video game developer based in Carlsbad, California that was founded in January 2002 by Brad McQuaid and Jeff Butler.
+The two had been key members of the development team that created EverQuest, the most popular massively multiplayer online role-playing game until World of Warcraft.
+McQuaid and Butler left Sony Online Entertainment (SOE), the publisher of EverQuest, and formed Sigil Games Online with the goal of developing "the next big thing".
+In 2003 McQuaid told IGN that he was "much happier" than he had been at SOE, where he felt "spread thin", now that he was working with "an all-star team" and "focusing on making one ground-breaking, unprecedented project".
+Following several delays and a change of publisher from Microsoft to SOE, Sigil released their only game, Vanguard: Saga of Heroes, on January 30, 2007.
+In May 2007, SOE acquired key assets of Sigil Games Online and became the game's owner.

 Vanguard: Saga of Heroes

-McQuaid and Butler formerly worked for Sony Online Entertainment on the team developing EverQuest.
-After their departure, they formed Sigil; in May 2002 Sigil reached an exclusive publishing deal with Microsoft and they began work on Vanguard: Saga of Heroes.
-With the pedigree of the "all-star" team at Sigil and the bravado of CEO Brad McQuaid, there were high expectations for the game among MMO fans and the press.
+McQuaid and Butler worked for Sony Online Entertainment on the team developing EverQuest.
+After their departure, they formed Sigil.
+In May 2002, Sigil reached an exclusive publishing deal with Microsoft, and they began work on Vanguard: Saga of Heroes.
+With the pedigree of an "all-star" team and the bravado of CEO Brad McQuaid, MMO fans and the press had high expectations.

-An early marketing fact sheet for Vanguard revealed that the game will be a "vast", "seamless", "immersive" virtual world filled with elements of high fantasy, with cutting-edge graphics technology of its time.
-It stated that Sigil's expertise and experience in the field will bring groundbreaking static and dynamic content to the genre, and that Vanguard will build upon the successes and strengths of earlier MMORPGs to improve popular game mechanics and features, but also address these pioneering games' mistakes and deficiencies.
-The sheet stated that Vanguard will focus heavily on interdependence, challenge, and reward, while simultaneously addressing tedious and annoying issues, including camping, excessive downtime and more.
+An early marketing fact-sheet said that Vanguard would be set in a "vast", "seamless", and "immersive" virtual world filled with the trappings of high fantasy and rendered in cutting-edge graphics.
+It said the game would feature innovative static and dynamic content, building upon the strengths of earlier MMORPGs while correcting their weaknesses.
+Vanguard would promote interdependence, challenge, and reward while addressing camping, excessive downtime, and other issues.

-Originally, Sigil worked with Microsoft to co-publish Vanguard but after 4 years, and less than one year before the game's release, the partnership was quickly dissolved.
-In May 2006 Sigil negotiated a deal to purchase the rights to Vanguard back from Microsoft, and at the same time they arranged a co-publishing deal with Sony Online Entertainment.
+At first Sigil worked with Microsoft to co-publish Vanguard, but less than a year before the game was scheduled to release the partnership dissolved.
+In May 2006, Sigil bought the rights to Vanguard back from Microsoft, at the same time arranging a co-publishing deal with Sony Online Entertainment.
 Vanguard: Saga of Heroes was released on January 30, 2007, co-published by Sigil and Sony Online Entertainment.
-While initial preview coverage was positive the launch lead to disappointing reviews.
+Although pre-release coverage of the game had been positive the launch was followed by negative reviews.